-The following were transactions with Related Parties subsequent to, and during, the year ending September 30, 2015:
+The following were transactions with Related Parties subsequent to, and during, the year ending September 30, 2016 and the quarter ending December 31, 2016:

 - On August 29, 2016, the Company granted a total of 300,000 incentive stock options to its directors as the only compensation for serving as a director for the year which began on March 30, 2016, the day of the company's last annual meeting of shareholders.
 Each stock option grant is for 50,000 options to each of the Board's six directors.
 Each stock option is exercisable into a common share of the company for a period of five years, exercisable at \$0.50 per share. - On January 28, 2016, the Company granted a total of 300,000 incentive stock options to its directors as the only compensation for serving as a director for the year which began on March 30, 2015, the day of the company's last annual meeting of shareholders.
 Each stock option grant is for 50,000 options to each of the Board's six directors.
 Each stock option is exercisable into a common share of the company for a period of five years, exercisable at \$0.45 per share. - On October 24, 2014 the Company announced that it had granted 1,200,000 incentive stock options to its directors, officers, and consultants pursuant to its 2014 stock option plan.
 Each stock option is exercisable into a common share of the company for a period of five years.
 A total of 900,000 options exercisable at \$0.30 per share; 100,000 are exercisable at \$0.40 per share and 200,000 are exercisable at \$0.50 per share. - Company management has secured loans from a director and a shareholder of the Company.
-The outstanding amount is approximately \$332,800 as at June 30, 2016.
-During January, 2015 the Company agreed to extend this loan to mature on January 15, 2017 and agreed to pay 6% per annum paid semi-annually on these funds.
+The outstanding amount is approximately \$334,164 as at December 31, 2016.
+During January, 2015 the Company agreed to pay 6% per annum paid semi-annually on these funds.
 These funds were used when the Company had insufficient working capital at various times to settle payables and ongoing expenses of the Company's operations.